pranav33317/Application-for-R-D-Engineering-Team-at-Synopsys-Noida-Office-Pranav-Kapoor-/README.md

-My applicaton for the 12-month full-time internship in our R&D Engineering team at Synopsys.
+My applicaton for the 12-month full-time internship in the R&D Engineering team at Synopsys.